Roberto Repole

-Roberto Repole (born 29 January 1967) is an Italian theologian of the Catholic Church who became archbishop of Turin and bishop of Susa in May 2022.
-A native of Turin and a priest of that archdiocese since 1992, he taught theology at the university level from 1996 to 2022 and headed the Italian Theological Association from 2011 to 2016.
+Roberto Repole (born 29 January 1967) is an Italian Catholic prelate who has served as Archbishop of Turin and Bishop of Susa since 2022.
+He taught theology at the university level from 1996 to 2022 and headed the Italian Theological Association from 2011 to 2016.
+Pope Francis made Repole a cardinal on 7 December 2024.

 Biography

 Roberto Repole was born in the Givoletto district of Turin on 29 January 1967.
 His father was a municipal councilor in Druento.
 Both his parents were originally from Rapone in southern Italy.
 He completed his studies at the Liceo Valsalice in Turin in 1986 and then obtained his bachelor's degree in theology from the Faculty of Turin in 1992.
 He earned his licentiate (1998) and doctorate (2001) in theology at the Pontifical Gregorian University.

 He was ordained a priest on 13 June 1992 by Cardinal Giovanni Saldarini.
 He then served as parish vicar from 1992 to 1996, lecturer in systematic theology at the Theological Faculty of Turin and the Higher Institute of Religious Sciences in Turin from 1996 to 2022, canon of the Royal Church of Saint Lawrence from 2010 to 2022, president of the Italian Theological Association from 2011 to 2016, and rector of the Turin section of the Theological Faculty of Northern Italy from 2016 to 2022.
 He was also a member of the administrative board of the Holy See Agency for the Evaluation and Promotion of Quality in Ecclesiastical Universities and Faculties (AVEPRO) from 2016 to 2022.

 His roles on behalf of the archdiocese of Turin have included: coordinator of university pastoral care and a member for five years of the Diocesan Ecumenical Commission.
 Until 2022 he worked with the Santa Maria della Stella parish in Druento, was the diocesan ecclesiastical assistant of the Ecclesial Movement for Cultural Commitment (MEIC), and a member of the priests council.

 Repole has been identified by some commentators as a "boariniano," that is, the member of a group of theologically and politically liberal clerics influenced by Sergio Boarino, who served as the rector of the Turin seminary during the 1980s and 1990s.

 To mark the fifth anniversary of Francis' pontificate, Repole served as editor of La Teologia di Papa Francesco, an 11-volume series of analyses by theologians.
 Pope emeritus Benedict XVI expressed surprise at the inclusion of theologian Peter Hünermann, who, according to Benedict, had viciously attacked his teaching authority as pope.

 He has written extensively on church organization, synodality, and the priesthood.
 Of the theologian's role he once wrote: "Theology cannot afford the luxury of cryptic language.
 And to do this he has two paths to follow: always be of service to the concrete people of God and to their living faith and maintain a lively dialogue with the culture of the contemporary world."
 With Serena Noceti, he has edited a nine-volume series of commentaries on the principal documents of the Second Vatican Council, Commentario ai documenti del Vaticano II.